-The Korea-Australia Free Trade Agreement (KAFTA) established a Joint Committee to supervise the implementation of the Agreement.
-The Joint Committee comprises officials of both countries and is co-chaired by the trade ministers or their respective delegates.
-Meetings of the Joint Committee form an opportunity to consider and resolve any matters that may affect the operation of KAFTA and to explore ways to enhance trade and investment opportunities covered by the Agreement.
+The Japan-Australia Economic Partnership Agreement (JAEPA) established a Joint Committee to supervise the implementation of the Agreement.
+The Joint Committee comprises representatives of the government of both countries.
+Meetings of the Joint Committee form an opportunity to consider and resolve any matters that may affect the operation of JAEPA and to explore ways to enhance trade and investment opportunities covered by the Agreement.

-The Joint Committee also supervises the work of sub-committees and working groups.
-A full list of committees and working groups appears below.
+The Joint Committee also supervises the work of sub-committees.
+A full list of committees appears below.

 Depending on the body, there is flexibility on when, and if, meetings will be convened.
-The relevant articles contain information on the roles of the committees and working groups.
+The relevant articles contain information on the roles of the committees.

-DFAT welcomes contact at any point on the operation of KAFTA.
+DFAT welcomes contact at any point on the operation of JAEPA.
 Written submissions are particularly welcome ahead of Joint Committee meetings.
 These should be forwarded, preferably by email, per the details below:

 Free Trade Agreement Division

 Department of Foreign Affairs and Trade